 Where is De Tuun?

 De Tuun is located to the right behind the castle.
-It is open from end of March until the end of October during the opening hours of the Museum.
+It is open from Spring until the end of October during the opening hours of the Museum.
 Tickets are on sale in the Museum.